HHS81/c182s/Documentation.md

 - The AP can be activated by pressing and holding the "AP" key on the instrument.
 Note that the AP only activates after the automatic preflight checks are complete (`PFT n` in display).
 During these checks, various annunciators will illuminate.
 The AP will only engage after those are vanished.
 - After the PFT, you are prompted to enter a barometric pressure by a flashing `29.92` setting in the top right corner.
 The AP will not allow to be engaged until it is initialized.
-- The autopilot features a disconnect knob which is accessible by pressing `SHIFT-C`; the AP will disconnect and stay off.
+- The autopilot features a disconnect knob which is accessible by pressing `SHIFT-D`; the AP will disconnect and stay off.
-- Temporarily disconnect can be activated by pressing the `C` key.
+- Temporarily disconnect ("CWS") can be activated by pressing the `d` key.
 After release the AP will continue with its program.
 - Severe turbolences may trigger the over-g disconnect safety.